You can update your cookie preferences in Cookie Settings

 Advice about what to do if you're struggling to pay your rent, or if you're in arrears.

-The Rent Scheme is used to calculate the rent you will pay while living in one of our houses.
-Every house has points that are based on its age, design and facilities.
-The rent is based on the number of points a house has.
+Our rent scheme is used to calculate the rent you pay when living in one of our homes.
+Every home is allocated points based on its age, design and facilities.
+The rent is based on the total number of these points.